naezeroth/apurva-shukla.me/content/bookshelf/a-month-in-siena/index.md

 He stood staring at a piece for hours at a time, letting it slowly unfold before him, as if each brushstroke held a Mecca.

-The prose and contents of this book are layered and strong, leaving you swirling with your own thoughts.
+The prose and contents of this book are layered and strong, leaving you swirling with your own meandering thoughts.

 Matar guides us into a painting, describing it with an intimacy that comes from a conversation with the artwork.
 His way of somatically experiencing a city is inspiring, and it's convincing me to follow a day in the life of a stranger too.